Victorian Railways narrow-gauge freight vehicles: NW

-Covered truck with explosives accommodation—^{N}PH
+Covered truck with explosives accommodation—^{N}PH, later NH

-In June 1910, it was decided that a truck for the transportation of explosives would be useful; probably for the Moe-Walhalla line as Walhalla was a gold-mining town and the rail line had been built from Moe to provide a faster means of transportation than bullock teams from the sailing boats from Melbourne to Port Albert/Sale via Heyfield.
+In June 1910, it was decided that a truck for the transportation of explosives would be useful for the Moe-Walhalla line, which served a gold-mining town; the rail line had been built from Moe to provide a faster means of transportation than bullock teams from the sailing boats from Melbourne to Port Albert/Sale via Heyfield.

 NPH 1 was built on the standard design of underframe as most other narrow-gauge stock, but because it was not anticipated that explosives traffic would require use of the entire wagon, it was partitioned to give 4 LT capacity for explosives, while the remaining 6 tons was for general goods.
 Unlike the NU and NT classes, this meant that the van had four double doors total.
+Internally the van was 5 ft 7.5 in at the sides, while the curved roof gave an internal height at the centre of 6 ft 0.5 in.

 However, in late March 1911 the wagon had been converted to entirely general goods use, with the partition removed and a recoding to NH 1, the "H" in the class being a reference to the broad-gauge H covered trucks then in use.
 The vehicle was allowed to carry 10 tons of general goods.
+At the time of the modification its eight iron-plate doors (four sets of double, outwards-swinging doors) were replaced with louvred doors similar to those of the ^{N}U^{U} vans.

-It gained autocouplers in 1928, and was sold the scrap dealer Coulston & Hyder in 1954.
-By 1988, the vehicle had been found and was placed into the Puffing Billy Museum at Menzies Creek.
+It gained autocouplers in 1928.
+After the Whitfield line was closed in late 1953 it was sold, along with a number of NU Louvre vans, to the scrap dealer Coulston & Hyder.
+The van was then onsold to the Shire of Oxley as a storage unit in the council depot at Moyhu.
+1NH was donated to the Puffing Billy Railway in 1968 and placed in the Menzies Creek museum.
+As of 2009 the van was recorded as on the Puffing Billy Railway's rolling stock register, but in an untrafficable condition.